h-nico/h-nico/README.md

-🛠 *I'm a graduated engineer, currently working as a FE Sofware Developer.*
+🛠 *I'm an engineer, currently working as a FE Sofware Developer.*

-⚔️ *I play videogames very often (mainly rpgs).*
+⚔️ *I play videogames very often (mainly rpgs and 2D action/platformers).*

 🌎 *I'm fluent in English and Spanish.
 Currently learning German.*